guy-977/galen-ai/README.md

 # galen-ai

- Demo for skin lesiosn detection using deep learning CNN model and explain predections using LLMs for end users
+Demo for skin lesions detection using deep learning CNN model and explain predictions using LLMs for end users.

  ## set up
  install dependancies